Rapidisimo/ftl/src/recipes/red-bean-soup.md

 1. Clean beans to remove any possible debris.
 2. Rinse the beans thoroughly
-3. Add beans, spices, chopped ingredients and water to instant pot.
+3. Add beans, spices, chopped ingredients and water to Instant Pot.
 4. Cook at high pressure for 30 minutes.
 Allow 10 minutes to pass and then release pressure.
 5. **If you have soaked the beans the day before then cooking at high pressure can be set to 9 minutes instead.